Union of Vietnamese Student Associations of Southern California

 The Union of the Vietnamese Student Associations of Southern California (Vietnamese:Tổng Hội Sinh Viên Việt Nam Nam Cali, often abbreviated as UVSA) is a 501(c)(3) non-profit, non-partisan, community-based and youth-oriented organization designed to provide a united voice for Vietnamese American youth.
 While based in Little Saigon, organization is a cumulative organization of Vietnamese Student Associations at various Southern California universities and colleges.
 Its programs include the promotion and retention of Vietnamese language and culture among the Vietnamese youth community, especially through the inter-school support of the Vietnamese Culture Shows, fostering social networking among the different VSAs and participation in the philanthropic work of the Vietnamese community.

-UVSA is most famous for organizing the largest Vietnamese Tết Festival in the United States each year.

-UVSA of Southern California currently represents 14 collegiate Vietnamese Student Associations/Union and the Vietnamese American High School Alliance, which consists of high school VSAs.

 History

 UVSA was founded in 1982 as a means for youth to organize socially and politically within the community.
 Committed to cultural awareness, educating peers, and community service, UVSA is composed of volunteers including alumni, young professionals, educators, and college and high school students.